 ABOUT OUR COMPANY

-- Innovation focus — We’re a technology-oriented small business, eligible for SBIR-STTR and other R&D programs.
+- Innovation focus — We’re a technology-oriented small business, active in SBIR/STTR and other R&D programs.

 - Agile partner — We both lead and support project partners across industry, small business, and academia.